nangtani/blender-addon-tester/README.md

 I have been playing around with blender for 3-4 years and the move to blender 2.80 from 2.79 is beginning to look very similar.

 One obvious area of concern is that the addon used in blender are hardly ever written with any tests.
 If an addon was written for 2.56 it may or may not work for 2.65.
 It usually did, so that has allowed some great work to live on.
-Hoever the move to 2.80 is really beginning to flag where we suffer for lack of regressable testing.
+However the move to 2.80 is really beginning to flag where we suffer for lack of regressable testing.

 My new years resolution (2019) was to at least see if I could put together a decent test framework that could allow for regressable tests, on multiple builts of blender, and have it feed into a continous integration tool, in this case TravisCI, that can run against the nightly builds.